-5. Notes Payable to Related Party
+7. Notes Payable to Related Party

 On August 9, 2020, Vincera Pharma entered into a promissory note with Dr. Raquel E. Izumi, one of its founders (the "Holder").
-The principal amount is up to \$1.0 million or the amount of outstanding advances made by the Holder to the Company.
-The Company agreed to pay the Holder a \$20,000 origination fee and interest shall accrue at 7%.
-The maturity date is August 9, 2023.
+This note provided for a principal amount of up to \$1.0 million or the amount of outstanding advances made by the Holder to the Company.
+The Company paid the Holder a \$20,000 origination fee and interest accrued at 7%.
+The maturity date was August 9, 2023.